 Waiting on others didn’t make sense anymore.
 Why should I sacrifice my love of traveling, waiting for others who were hardly interested?

 And then I thought … Why deprive myself of traveling?
 Why not take charge of my life?
-And that’s when I decided to say yes to experiencing the world as a solo female traveler.
+And that’s when I decided to take a leap of faith and live abroad.

 So in 2019, I packed my bags and moved abroad to teach in Thailand!
 Teaching gave me an incredible chance to experience living and working abroad.
 This also came with countless opportunities to travel around Southeast Asia on my own.

 And that’s when my blog was born!
 I want to encourage other young adults who are feeling stuck, stagnant, held back, or intimidated, to TAKE A CHANCE and explore new perspectives through travel.

 As cheesy as it sounds, it’s SO true – traveling has changed my life in ways I wouldn’t have thought possible.